dskipper/equitable-facility-location/README.md

 5. Optimizatin solvers:
     - You should now be able to run the code with the default solver, [scip](https://www.scipopt.org/).
     - In order to use the commercial solver, [Gurobi](https://www.gurobi.com), you will need to install a [Gurobi license](https://www.gurobi.com/solutions/licensing/).
+6. To test that the environment is setup correctly, run unit tests by evaluating the command `pytest -W ignore` from the top level directory of the  package.
+Every test should pass or be skipped (tests involving gurobi are set to be skipped).

 ## Entry points